Anti-Americanism: Palestinian territories

 In July 2013, Palestinian Cleric Ismat Al-Hammouri, a leader of the Jerusalem-based Hizb ut-Tahrir, called for the destruction of America, France, Britain and Rome to conquer and destroy the enemies of the "Nation of Islam".
-He warned: "We warn you, oh America: Take your hands off the Muslims.
+He warned:"We warn you, oh America: Take your hands off the Muslims.
 You have wreaked havoc in Syria, and before that, in Afghanistan and in Iraq, and now in Egypt.
 Who do you think we are, America?
 We are the nation of Islam — a giant and mighty nation, which extends from east to west.
 Soon, we will teach you a political and military lesson, Allah willing.
-Allah Akbar.
-All glory to Allah".
-Al-Hammouri also warned U.S. president Barack Obama that there is an impending rise of a united Muslim empire that will instill religious law on all of its subjects.
+Allahu Akbar.
+All glory to Allah."Al-Hammouri also warned U.S. president Barack Obama that there is an impending rise of a united Muslim empire that will instill religious law on all of its subjects.

 Saudi Arabia

-In Saudi Arabia, anti-American sentiment was described as "intense" and "at an all-time high".
+In Saudi Arabia, anti-American sentiment was described as "intense" and "at an all-time high" in 2005.

 According to the survey taken by the Saudi intelligence service of "educated Saudis between the ages of 25 and 41" taken shortly after the 9/11 attacks "concluded that 95 percent" of those surveyed supported Bin Laden's cause.
 (Support for Bin Laden reportedly waned by 2006 and by then, the Saudi population become considerably more pro-American, after Al-Qaeda linked groups staged attacks inside Saudi Arabia.)
 The proposal at the Defense Policy Board to 'take Saudi out of Arabia' was spread as the secret US plan for the kingdom.